-Obviously, this is an enormous per mile effort difference, but runners have to believe this is possible but they also must do the necessary training in order to bring it to fruition.
+Obviously, this is a major jump in pace.
+Runners have to believe this is possible.
+That being said, they also must do the necessary training in order to bring it to fruition.

-That being said, you have to be physically and mentally ready to tackle a time like this nor will it come overnight.
-If you are a 5 hour marathoner, obviously a sub 2:40 marathon may not be your goal.
+You have to be physically and mentally ready to achieve a time like this.
+Are you are a 5 hour marathoner?
+Well, running a sub 2:40 marathon may not be your goal.

-A 4.30 may be more reasonable.
+A 4.30 marathon time may be more reasonable.
 This is a specific goal for people who think a sub 2.40 time is possible, which it is.

 I did it by training at and exceeding goal race pace often every week, week after week, for a long period of time.